 Kate returned to the State Normal School in 1891, this time as a French professor.
 She often translated French literature for the Los Angeles Times.
 But there were far better things in store for that brilliant bilingual mind of hers.

 She returned to the University of Paris, this time earning a Ph.D in psychology in 1904.
+Her doctoral thesis, which concerned the education of African American children, can be read here in French (do note that she dedicated the book in part to Dr. Hubert Nadeau).
 In 1907, Dr. Brousseau became Professor of Psychology at Mills College in Oakland.
 Her specialty, little understood at the time, came to be called abnormal psychology.
 In time, she became head of the Department of Philosophy and Political Science.

 From 1914 to 1915, Dr. Brousseau conducted a psychological survey of the inmates at the Sonoma State Home for the Feebleminded, giving psychological examinations to about 1400 developmentally disabled children.
 At a time when such children were widely considered an embarrassment or a burden, Dr. Brousseau sought to understand their minds.